tarun-murala/license-scan-git-commit/README.md

-# server-side-hooks
+# License Scan - Git Commit - Server Side Hooks

-License Scan - Git Commit - Server Side Hooks
+Server Side Hooks
 This is prototype to validate the license compliance for the source code (maintained through git versioning systems)

 Post-Receive Hook